Sparse Covariance Neural Networks: Numerical Results

-\textbf{Sparse true covariance -- (\textbf{O1}).} We evaluate the stability of S-VNN on a synthetic dataset with sparse covariance (\textit{SparseCov}).
-We train a VNN with the true covariance and test it with different covariance estimates obtained with a varying number of samples.
-We compare the original sample covariance, hard thresholding (Hthr), and soft thresholding (Sthr).
-We use PCA-SVM as baseline, i.e., we transform data with PCA followed by an RBF-SVM for regression. \Cref{fig:stab_syth} (left) reports the MAE w.r.t. the number of samples for covariance estimation.
-Overall, hard and soft thresholding provide better covariance estimates, ultimately, improving the performance (i.e., lower MAE) and increasing the stability compared to the nominal VNN.
-VNNs are more stable than PCA-based models, because their performance is less affected by covariance perturbations as analyzed in~\citep{sihag2022covariance}.
-These results support our theoretical discussion in \Cref{sec:sparse_true_covariance}, i.e., thresholding allows VNNs to maintain stability in sparse covariance settings.
+\textbf{Sparse true covariance on synthetic data, changing $T$ -- (\textbf{O1}).} We evaluate the proposed hard thresholding (Hthr) and soft thresholding (Sthr) using the SparseCov dataset.
+We train a VNN with the true covariance and test it with different covariance estimates under varying number of samples.
+We consider the nominal VNN with the original sample covariance and the PCA-SVM as baselines for comparison.
+For PCA-SVM, we transform data with PCA and we then apply an RBF-SVM for regression. \Cref{fig:true_sparse} reports the Mean Absolute Error (MAE) on the downstream task and the embedding difference between the models operating on the true and sample covariances, w.r.t. the number of samples for covariance estimation.
+Overall, hard and soft thresholding provide better covariance estimates, ultimately, improving the performance (i.e., lower MAE) and increasing the stability (i.e., lower embedding difference) compared to the nominal VNN.
+S-VNN and VNN are more stable than PCA-SVM, because their performance is less affected by covariance perturbations as analyzed in Sec. \ref{subsec:CF}.
+These results support our theoretical discussion in \Cref{sec:sparse_true_covariance}, i.e., thresholding allows VNNs to maintain or even improve stability in sparse settings.

+\textbf{Sparse true covariance on synthetic data, changing $N$ -- (\textbf{O1}).} We also evaluate the stability of VNNs and S-VNNs for synthetic datasets with increasing $N$.
+For each value of $N$, we train them with the clean covariance and test them on the sample covariance from $T=250$ samples with and without thresholding.
+We report the change in downstream performance (MAE Diff.) and the difference in the embeddings in Fig.~\ref{fig:stab_changeN}.
+For both metrics, SVNNs achieve better stability than VNNs, corroborating their superior stability under different $T$ and $N$.